-This is particularly important for business establishments that you visit regularly like an automobile dealership.
+This is particularly important for business establishments that you visit regularly like an automobile dealerships.
 They have ways of figuring out which customer gave them a bad score.
 And if they determine it’s you, they’ll still treat you in a courteous manner but you’ll never know how they may return the favor.

 Give representatives and managers every opportunity to solve the problem before you complete a survey.
-If you’re still unsuccessful after you’ve patiently tried every way possible to get the problem solved, then perhaps it’s time to submit a low scoring survey.
+If you’re still unsuccessful after you’ve patiently tried every way possible to get the problem solved, then perhaps it’s time to submit a low-scoring survey.
 The company may actually benefit by getting this feedback if they are that incompetent at providing good customer service and solving your problem.

 The money you save by not having to replace or repair products is more than worth the time you spend.
 And in some cases, if you’re really in the zone using the techniques I’ve described, you’ll end up with more than what you originally paid for the product or service.